Fermilab Accelerator Science and Technology Facility

 Novel radiation sources

-If fully constructed, ASTA's linear accelerator will consist of an electron photoinjector, accelerating cavities, a bunch compressor and three 1.3-GHz ILC-type cryomodules powered together from a single high-power klystron.
+When fully constructed, FAST's linear accelerator will consist of an electron photoinjector, accelerating cavities, a bunch compressor and three 1.3-GHz ILC-type cryomodules powered together from a single high-power klystron.
 Each cryomodule provides 250 MeV of energy gain for total output energy of approximately 800 MeV, if fully built out.
 It will deliver 1-millisecond-long bunch trains with up to 3,000 bunches per train.
 It will also deliver up to five pulses per second, providing high beam power and high average brightness.
-Based on ILC technology, ASTA is capable of providing exceptional beam stability.
+Based on ILC technology, FAST is capable of providing exceptional beam stability.

 - Last modified